 (Hereinafter referred to as “Company”)

-2.1.
-Data categories
+2.1 Data categories

-Within the scope of use of our websites, hereinafter referred to as “Online offer", we process the following personalised data: Personalised data such as first name and surname, e-mail address, phone number, or other information provided within the scope of contacting us or details pertaining to a planned project that you have provided to us voluntarily within the scope of an online offer (e.g., during registration, request for more information, within the scope of soliciting an offer/quotation).
-HTTP data references protocol files that are generated when accessing the website via the Hypertext Transfer Protocol (Secure) (HTTP(S)): This includes the IP address, the browser type and version, the operating system used, the websites accessed prior to visiting the reference URL, as well as the date and time of the access.
-HTTP(S) data is also generated on the servers of third-party providers (e.g., when accessing third-party content).
-Error data is a saved error message generated by the server or individual applications.
+Within the scope of using our website, hereinafter referred to as "online offer", we process the following personal data: Personal data such as first and last name, e-mail address, telephone number or other information that you provide in the context of contacting us or information about a planned project that you provide to us voluntarily in the context of an online offer (e.g. when registering, requesting further information, in the context of obtaining an offer).
+HTTP data, which refer to log files generated when the website is accessed via the Hypertext Transfer Protocol "HTTP(S)": This includes the IP address, browser type and version, operating system used, website visited before the reference URL was visited and the date and time of access.
+HTTP(S) data is also generated on third-party servers (e.g. when accessing third-party content).
+Error data are stored error messages generated by the server or individual applications.

 2.2.1.
 Technical administration of the website

-The data processing serves to repel and detect fraudulent activities or similar acts, including attacks on our IT infrastructure, as well as to enable user verification.
-At the same time, the processing serves to provide the requested website content and to manage all required troubleshooting.
-The legal basis for this data processing is our legitimate interest (Article 6, Sec.
-1(f) GDPR).
-The use of the website is not possible without divulging personalised data such as the IP address.
-Communication via the website without the provision of data is not technically feasible.
+The data processing serves the purpose of defence against and detection of fraudulent activities or similar actions, including attacks on our IT infrastructure, as well as the verification of users.
+At the same time, the processing serves to provide the requested content of the website and to carry out any necessary troubleshooting.
+The legal basis for this data processing is our legitimate interest (Article 6, Paragraph 1 lit f) GDPR).
+The use of the website is not possible without the disclosure of personal data such as the IP address.
+Communication via the website without the provision of data is technically not possible.